humdrum-tools/humdrum-documentation/tool/pattern/index.md

 template.

-Consider, first, a simple example where the template consists of the numbers 1, 2, 3 \-- each on a separate line:
+Consider, first, a simple example where the template consists of the numbers 1, 2, 3 &mdash; each on a separate line:

 > ``
 >